sampsyo/cs6120/content/blog/2022-05-19-hcl-mlir/index.md

 In addition to the GEMM example, we add 2D convolution experiments with interleaving accumulation.
 Similarly, we first reorder the reduction loops and their outer loop, then create a write buffer and add pipelining.
 The complete implementation is [here](https://github.com/zzzDavid/hcl-memory-opt/blob/main/buffer_at/conv_acc.mlir).
 Convolution with interleaving accumulation has 10.9x speedup to baseline, also with some BRAM and FF overhead.

 ### Roofline Model
 We draw the roofline model for all the kernels above to show the effect of optimizations.
-The computing platform we select is Avnet Ultra96-V2, which includes Xilinx ZU3EG board and 2GB LPDDR4 Memory.
+The computing platform is Avnet Ultra96-V2, which includes Xilinx ZU3EG board and 2GB LPDDR4 Memory.
 The peak performance is 18GFLOPs, and the peak bandwidth is 25.6GB/s.
 The diagonal roof and horizontal roof can be drawn using these two parameters.
 Each kernel is represented as one point in the figure.

-Fig. 7 shows the roofline model for each of two optimizations we implement.
+Fig. 7 shows the roofline model for each of the two optimizations we implement.
 Fig. 7(a) shows 4 kernels with and without reuse buffer optimization, and Fig. 7(b) shows 2 kernels with and without write buffer optimizations.
 All the points move upper right in the roofline model after optimizations.
 Note that some points overlap with the baseline in this figure because of the scaling ratio.
 The detailed analysis for each kernel is illustrated as follows.

 <center>
 <img src="roofline_all.png" alt="alt_text" title="image_tooltip" style="zoom:80%;">